mefercs/ML-for-me/linear_regression.md

 - Quantile bucketing : Is the features distribution withing buckets, the next example have 4 buckets.
 They serve to expect some "behaviour".
 We need to avoid columns with these anomalies or at least be more careful.

 <img src="https://developers.google.com/static/machine-learning/glossary/images/QuantileBucketing.svg"  width="400">

 - Also remember to select the correct features that correlate the label.
 - In **practice** we should make predictions that are not used in training.
 - Synthetic feature : a feature not present among the input features, and it could be created scalling or combining other features.
 - `training_df.corr()` produces correlations where:
   * 1.0 : Perfect positive correlation, when 1 attribute rises, the other attribute rises.
   * 0.0 : No correlation.
   * -1.0: Perfect negative correlation, when 1 attribute rises, the other attribute falls.
 In general, when a higher absolute value, the greater is the predictive power.
 But correlation don't tell the entire story.

-Last page was generalization